Shashiprajapati/TCS-PLACEMENT-CODING-PROBLEMS/README.md

 TCS Coding Programming Questions Details
-TCS Programming Questions   	Number of times asked in the Test String Reversal	              14 ,,,
+TCS Programming Questions ----   	Number of times asked in the Test------- String Reversal	              14 ,,,
 Average of two Numbers	      39,,,
 LCM of two Numbers	          51,,,